AbbasSrour/notes/Work/ERP/Sales/Offers And Promotions.md

 - [ ] add a confirm and cancel buttons for the dialog and on confirm add the values to the form.
 - [ ] Differentiate in the header between a hard value and a percentage especially in the offered value type.
 - [ ] Tab doesn't add a new row in Order Value
+- [ ] Time Sensitive Offers needs more expanding upon
+- [ ] Bundle Offers needs more expanding on
+- [ ] Promotion Code needs to be required when promotion type is promotion code, pending checking if it should be visible when the type is anything different than promotion codes
+- [ ] No Add new row on Tab for Promotion Codes type
+- [ ] No Add new row on Tab for Time Sensitive type
+- [ ] Add Reset To Draft and cancel Actions
+- [ ] delete returns 404
 - [ ]